-A press release is a written communication that reports specific but brief information about an event, circumstance or other happening.
-It's typically tied to a business or organization and is provided to media through a variety of means.
+A press release is a written communication that reports specific but brief information about an event, circumstance, or other happening.
+It's typically tied to a business or organization and provided to media through a variety of means.

 Two Basic Types of Press Releases

 Some press releases are available for "immediate release."
-It means anyone can share the information as soon as the release is made public.
+This means anyone can share the information as soon as the release is made public.
 Other press releases may have time limits that allow only certain media sources to report them immediately.
-They're offered to other news services, websites or blog owners for publication at a later time.
+They're offered to other news services, websites, or blog owners for publication at a later time.

 The Main Purpose of a Press Release

-- To let the media know about an event in hopes that will pass the information along
+- To let the media know about an event, hoping it will pass the information along

-- To let the media know about your business with the hope that a reporter will see a story in your press release and write an actual news article about it
+- To let the media know about your business, hoping a reporter will see a story in your press release and write an actual news article about it

 Tips for Writing a Press Release